 Furthermore, with the second version of Functions, the product team has expanded the integration with Azure Application Insights to give more visibility into distributed tracing.
 Dependencies with other functions are automatically tracked, and cross-resource connections are automatically correlated across a variety of services.
 Moreover, these dependencies are visualized on the Application map, allowing you to understand how components interact with each other – and you can drill into individual executions to diagnose issues.

-Generally, Application Insights is a must have tool for development of any function with its rich feature set.
+Generally, Application Insights is a must have tool for the development of any function with its rich feature set.

 Azure Serverless Community Library